Blastaar: War of Kings

-Prior to his appearance in Guardians of the Galaxy, Blastaar became king of the Negative Zone.
-He and his forces seize control of Negative Zone Prison Alpha and recruit a number of the imprisoned Earth superhumans there into his army.
-Later he is approached by the Raptors Talon and Razor, who offer Blastaar the Cosmic Control Rod they took from Catastrophus, in exchange for his assistance in influencing the outcome of the war between the Shi'ar and the Inhumans.
-The prison is taken away from Blastaar by super-powered forces of the US Government.
-The convict Hardball assists in this setback for Blastaar.
+Prior to his appearance in Guardians of the Galaxy, Blastaar becomes king of the Negative Zone.
+He and his forces seize control of Negative Zone Prison Alpha and recruit its prisoners into his army.
+Later he is approached by Talon and Razor, who offer Blastaar the Cosmic Control Rod in exchange for his assistance in influencing the outcome of the war between the Shi'ar and the Inhumans.

-Following the climax of the war, Blastaar had an encounter with Nova and his fellow Centurions who were in the process of battling renegade Kree and Shi'ar soldiers.
-Blastaar wished to capture the soldiers for himself to further assert his own position as ruler over Kree territories.
-Avoiding a fight, Nova appealed to Blastaar's desire to be seen as a legitimate king and ruler and convinced him to acknowledge the jurisdiction of the Nova Corps.
+Following the climax of the war, Blastaar encounters Nova and his fellow Centurions, who are in the process of battling renegade Kree and Shi'ar soldiers.
+Blastaar intends to capture the soldiers for himself to further assert his own position as ruler over Kree territories.
+Avoiding a fight, Nova appeals to Blastaar's desire to be seen as a legitimate ruler and convinces him to acknowledge the jurisdiction of the Nova Corps.

-Thanos Imperative

-Blastaar and his forces allied with the consortium of galactic rulers who fought off infection from the Cancerverse.
-Although he regularly antagonized his more heroic and altruistic allies such as Medusa, the Guardians of the Galaxy and Nova.
-Eventually, he opted to retreat his forces in an act of self-preservation and no longer aid the heroes.

-Annihilators

-Blastaar made a bid to become King of the Kree, Shi'ar and Inhumans by staging a coup against Medusa shortly after the depletion and exhaustion of her armies following Thanos Imperative.
-He beat Medusa, but was defeated by the Annihilators and returned to the Negative Zone.

-Bane of Blastaar

-In the one-shot Guardians of the Galaxy: Bane of Blastaar, Blastaar plans to conquer the Milky Way using anti-matter and comes into conflict with the Guardians of the Galaxy.

 Powers and abilities

 Blastaar has superhuman strength and endurance, being unaffected by conventional weaponry and extreme variations in temperature and pressure.
 He can live without nourishment for several weeks and survive in the vacuum of space by entering a state of hibernation.

 Blastaar can project blasts of concussive kinetic force from his hands, enabling him to fly via self-propulsion.

 He is also highly trained in the arts of warfare of and by his race and has access to advanced technology from his home world such as starships and plasma-based weapons.
 However, he often uses his powers without augmentation.